A BRIEF HISTORY OF DERRY

-In 1932 Amelia Earhart, the first woman to fly the Atlantic, landed at Ballyarnet.
+In 1932 Amelia Earhart, the first woman to fly the Atlantic, landed at Ballyarnett.

 From the mid-19th century a shirt-making industry boomed in Derry.
-In 1997 United Technologies Automative factory closed.
+In 1997 United Technologies Automotive factory closed.
 This was a severe blow to the city.

 During World War II Derry was a major naval base.
 There were also air bases around the city.
 Large numbers of American and Canadian servicemen were stationed in the city.